Skip to Main Content

 Sample bibliography entry:

 Carrier, Roch.
 La Guerre, Yes Sir!
 Translated by Sheila Fischman.
-Toronto: Anansi, 1970.
+Anansi, 1970.

 Editions of books other than the first

-Add the number of the edition after the title, and after the name of any editor(s) or translator(s) (14.113).
+Include the edition of the book if it is other than the first.
+Add the number of the edition after the title, and after the name of any editor(s) or translator(s) (14.15).

 Sample note: